CallamJ/sushi/README.md

-# Suspiciously Usable SHell Interpreter
+# Sushi - Suspiciously Usable SHell Interpreter
-Powershell and Bash both suck to program in, why not write in both at the same time?
+Powershell and Bash both suck to use, why not write in both at the same time?